 This code is universal and should work for any type of website.

-Once the code is added, save the changes and make sure that the .htaccess file is created inside the /web folder as indicated above.
+Once you have entered the code, save the changes and make sure the .htaccess file has been created inside the /web folder as indicated initially.

-With this change, you are forcing a secure connection for the entire hosting, thus ensuring that all communications between your visitors’ browser and your website are carried out through an SSL-encrypted connection.
-This measure not only improves your site’s security, but also contributes positively to your website’s ranking in search engines, as Google and other search engines prioritize sites that use HTTPS over those that do not.
+With this change, you are forcing the secure connection for the entire hosting, thus ensuring that all communications between your visitors' browser and your website are carried out through an encrypted SSL connection.
+This measure not only improves your site's security, but also contributes positively to your website's ranking in search engines, since Google and other search engines prioritize sites that use HTTPS over those that do not.

-For detailed instructions on how to configure SSL in these CMSs, as well as how to perform the redirection via .htaccess, we invite you to consult our guide "How to configure your SSL".
+For detailed instructions on how to configure SSL in these CMS, as well as perform the redirect through .htaccess, we invite you to consult our guide "How to configure your SSL".
 This guide includes screenshots and specific steps for each CMS.